-- 2. Sit well back in the seat. - 3.
-Pick up the tongue plate and pull the belt out slowly.
+2. Sit well back in the seat.

+3. Pick up the tongue plate and pull the belt out slowly.
 Do not let it get twisted.
 If the belt stops before reaching the buckle, return the belt slightly and pull it out more slowly.
-If the belt still cannot be unlocked, let the belt retract slightly after giving a strong pull on it, then pull it out slowly again. - 4.
-Insert the tongue plate into the buckle until you hear a click. - 5.
-To make the lap part tight, pull up on the shoulder belt.
-And place the lap belt as low as possible on your hips, not on your waist.
+If the belt still cannot be unlocked, let the belt retract slightly after giving it a strong pull, then pull it out slowly again.

+4. Insert the tongue plate into the buckle until you hear a click.